Bixkitts/relic-mercs-game/README.md

 - Connect with client browser to https://SERVER_IP:7676
 ### Frontend Test Server
 There's also a node server for frontend testing in the test-clients folder, if you're so inclined.
+(note: Node server is deprecated)

 ## Code Organisation
 The game server is written in C, and resides in the "source" directory and depends on the libraries in the "dependencies" directory.

 The client is written in Javascript+WebGL and will reside in the "test-client/website" directory.

+There are also miscellaneous tools littered in the root directory,
+like:
+ - A python UV coordinate picker
+ - A bash script to make TLS certs

+## Contributing
+Fork this repository, make a feature branch and then make a pull request.
+There are a lot of things that could be implemented better, ranging from hard to beginner level!
+Refer to the project plan.
+Contact me at bixkitts@gmail.com or @Bixkitts on Telegram, I don't bite and I'm happy to discuss the project, exchange commits on projects, or just explain stuff for the sake of sharing knowledge!

 ## Project Plan
 I try to keep an up to date project plan in the "project-plan"